 And do you think the government will do more in the future?
 And do you think that food waste is a priority on their agenda?
 What do you think about this?

 Finally, do you think these issues could be taken with steps from the different organizations?
-Do you think it needs to come from the communities, or from the government, and in what way or how?
+Do you think it needs to come from the communities, or from the government?

 That's a good question.
 I think as I mentioned before, we are not aware of the problems so that's why I think we should take a bottom-up approach.
-First and foremost, for that, we need to have more private organizations, state organizations, more volunteering programs for food waste, also more NGOs.
-And then, if the state organizations and NGOs, or private organizations could collaborate to take action together it would be so much better.
-So, then it can be really good for both raising awareness and the implementation of measures.
-And also, the government makes those decisions, and then NGOs or private organizations can be helpful to implement those decisions and those actions.
-So I think in this way they can work together and we can collaborate.
+First and foremost, for that, we need to have more private organizations, state organizations, volunteering programs for food waste, and more NGOs.
+And then, if they could collaborate to take action together it would be so much better.
+It can be really good for both raising awareness and the implementation of measures.
+The government could make food-waste related decisions, and NGOs or private organizations could help implement them through actions and social engagement.

 Perfect.
 Okay, that would be it.
 Thank you very much for participating and sparing your time with us Ilaha!